 Links that appear at the top of a web page to show you where you are in the website and help with website navigation.

 Code42 uses Splunk (software for searching, analyzing, and visualizing large amounts of machine-generated data) to provide visual reports about Code42 data and usage.
 The Code42 app for Splunk is an add-on to Splunk that connects a customer's Code42 data to their Splunk environment.

-- A Code42 environment with no on-premises authority server or storage server.
-This is Code42’s SaaS solution; all administrative functions and storage are managed by the Code42 cloud.
+Code42’s SaaS solution.
+All administrative functions and storage are managed by the Code42 cloud.

 The web-based interface used to detect and investigate security concerns, and to perform administrative functions (such as managing users, organizations, and numerous other settings) for the Code42 environment.

 A broad term for all parts of a Code42 for Enterprise installation, which might include the Code42 console, organizations, users, and devices.